pnhowe/MCP-agent/README.rst

 nullunit
 ========

-This is the agent that runs tasks for MCP
+This is the agent that runs tasks for MCP.